DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-15-withdrawing-an-application-iteration-2.md

 - the candidate may not give a reason
 - if the candidate does give a reason, there’s no need to replay it to them
-- we don’t know what users or the DfE would do with the reason
+- we do not know what users or the DfE would do with the reason

 We do have a concern that some providers may withdraw an application instead of rejecting it.
 If this happens, we may explore capturing a reason as a potential solution.